Most start-up, young or independent estate agents in the UK have at least one large or corporate adversary on their patch.

 Zoopla’s valuation tool tech enables agents to understand how many valuations were generated in an area during the previous month, which of them turned into instructions and, most importantly, which agency won them.
 Now you can understand how your business is performing against the competition, whatever size it may be.

 Can your agency’s clients log into your system and check how their sale is progressing?
-Many larger agents offer this as standard but so can smaller agents now.
+Many larger agents offer this as standard but so can small estate agents now.
 PropertyFile enables businesses to offer vendors a log-in 24/7 from which they can check how their home sale is moving forward, sign documents and, if they’ve been offered a hybrid-style option manage their own sales process.

 Many landlords now expect to be kept up-to-date with their rental property’s performance, particularly if they live outside the area or overseas.
-Zoopla provides agents the tech needed to achieve that as part of its joined-up wider property and estate agency management suite.
+Zoopla provides agents the tech needed to achieve that as part of joined-up wider property and estate agency management suite.